-More and more research shows that the bacteria in your digestive tract, or what’s called the gut microbiome, can have a significant impact on health, especially metabolic conditions.
-The numbers and types of bacteria living in your gut can change drastically due to diet, lifestyle, and you guessed it…your genes!
+A growing body of research shows that the bacteria in your digestive tract, or the gut biome (also called the gut microbiome), can significantly impact health, especially metabolic conditions.
+The numbers and types of bacteria in your gut can change drastically due to diet, lifestyle, and, you guessed it…your genes!